 Foam pads with an orbtial polisher are less damaging to the clear coat, but may take longer to get results.
 Hook and loop cutting pads, polishing pads and finishing pads comprise a three-step system of paint correction.
 This is usually the easiest system of buffing and polishing after using automotive clay.

 Microfiber compounding polishing pads should be used with a random orbital dual action polisher.
 Check out the Meguiar's MT300, Rupes Bigfoot Mark III or Griot's Garage BOSS polishing machine.
-These types of pads produce the best results when used with compounds and polishes designed for DA polishing.
+These types of microfiber produce the best results when used with compounds and polishes designed for DA polishing.